Are your kids back in school? Here are some tips to help your kids stay on track this new school year.

-Whether your child is starting school for the first time or is returning for another year, a new school year can be exciting and challenging—for both your child and for you.
+Whether your child is starting school for the first time or is returning for another year, a new school year can be exciting and challenging—for you and your child.

-Reduce the number of surprises in your child’s school day by helping him or her get familiar with his or her new routine.
+Reduce the number of “surprises” in your child’s school day by helping him or her follow a routine.

 Take your child to visit his or her school before the first day.
-If you can, walk around his or her new classroom and introduce yourselves to the teacher.
-If your child will take the bus to school, visit his or her bus stop and practice waiting.
+If you can, walk around the classroom and introduce yourselves to the teacher.
+If your child will take the bus to school, visit the bus stop and practice waiting.
 If your child will walk or take the subway, practice going together until your child is comfortable and knows the way.

 Get the information you need ahead of time.
-Use this search tool to find where your child’s school is, its start and end times, and its website.
-The official New York City Public School Calendar has scheduled parent-teacher conferences, exams, school holidays, and more.
+Use this search tool to find the location of your child’s school, its start and end times, and its website.
+The official New York City Public School Calendar has information on scheduled parent-teacher conferences, exams, school holidays, and more.

-If your child needs help taking medicine, using an inhaler, or getting shots, treatments, or other medical care at school, make sure you fill out and submit the right health forms early so that your child can get the care s/he needs.
+If your child needs help taking medicine, using an inhaler, or getting shots, treatments, or other medical care at school, make sure you fill out health forms and submit them early so your child can get the care he/she needs.

 NYC public school students and families have access to family support coordinators who can work with you and your child to improve his or her school experience and performance.
 Find out how to contact your family support coordinator here.

 Reading to your child can also help him or her do better in school.
 Find out Why You Should Read to Your Child.

 Encourage your child to get involved with his or her school through sports, clubs, or other groups.
 Finding new ways to socialize and learn can help your child make friends and build confidence.

 A new school year is full of experiences and opportunities that can be exciting, but they can also be difficult—especially for teens.
 Stress, anxiety, and peer pressure can affect any child at any age.